Baska, Otok Krk

 Baska is a large village situated on the southern part of the island.

 It has a very long beach of peebles and sand named Vela Plaza.
 Along the waterfront there are lots of restaurants, cafes, ice cream parlours and souvenirs stalls.

 There is a small ethnoghraphic museum in Baska.
-I didn't find it very interesting.
-It takes fifteen minutes to visit it.
+I didn' t find it very interesting.
+It takes around twenty minutes to visit it.
 The entry fee is only some kunas.